chainguard-dev/edu/content/chainguard/chainguard-enforce/iam-groups/rolebinding-terraform-gh/index.md

 * `chainctl` — the Chainguard Enforce command line interface tool — installed on your local machine.
 Follow our guide on [How to Install `chainctl`](/chainguard/chainguard-enforce/how-to-install-chainctl/) to set this up.
 * Access to a GitHub team.
 If you'd like, you can create a new GitHub organization and team for testing purposes.
 Check out [GitHub's documentation](https://docs.github.com/en/organizations/organizing-members-into-teams/creating-a-team) for details on how to do this.

 > **Note**: The procedure outlined in this guide will only create rolebindings for members of the GitHub team that have already registered with Chainguard Enforce.
-To register with Chainguard under their GitHub account team members must [log into Chainguard Enforce](https://edu.chainguard.dev/chainguard/chainguard-enforce/authentication/log-in-chainguard-enforce/), making sure select **Sign In with GitHub** when signing in through their browser window and logging in through the appropriate GitHub account.
+To register with Chainguard under their GitHub account team members must [log into Chainguard Enforce](https://edu.chainguard.dev/chainguard/chainguard-enforce/authentication/log-in-chainguard-enforce/), making sure they select **Sign In with GitHub** when signing in through their browser window and logging in through the appropriate GitHub account.
 Any members of the GitHub team that don't complete this will not have rolebindings created for them and they will not be able to access the associated resources.

 * A GitHub Personal Access Token, with a minimum of **read.org** access.
 Follow [GitHub's documentation on the subject](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) to learn how to set one up.
 Additionally, you will need to [configure SSO for your personal access token](https://docs.github.com/en/enterprise-cloud@latest/authentication/authenticating-with-saml-single-sign-on/authorizing-a-personal-access-token-for-use-with-saml-single-sign-on) if required by your organization.